mattkeys/Google-Pagespeed-Insights/readme.txt

 == Upgrade Notice ==

+= 3.0.0 =
+* Includes all previously "premium" functionality for free.
+This includes report snapshots, snapshot comparison tool, custom URL reporting, and scheduled report checks.
+* Added in URL hotlinking in report details for paths to assets (images/scripts/etc)

 = 2.0.3 =
 * Updating to latest google api php library 2.2.0 to resolve issues with PHP 7.1